kelson8/GTAIVMissionScripts/Guides/IV/Globals.md

 * _fU376 = overrideCellphoneChecks - Obtained from main.c within a debug line.

 * _fU496 = isHighDef - Obtained from spcellphone.c
+* _fU500 = isHighDef2? - Obtained from spcellphone.c, this one seems to do the same thing, possibly a different check?

 * _fU568 = getUnacceptedInvites - Obtained from spcellphone.c ``` cellphone3Dstructure._fU568 = NETWORK_GET_NUM_UNACCEPTED_INVITES(); ```